AlphaeusNg/CZ1105-Data-Science-Artificial-Intelligence/README.md

 A DSAI project from the NTU module CZ1105 titled "Are we able to predict stock prices (from different industries) using Covid-19 variables?”.

 Used Alpha Vantage API to call stock market prices where we store it into excel files.
-Used Covic Tracking API to call covid dataset where we also store it into excel files.
+Used Covid Tracking API to call covid dataset where we also store it into excel files.

-Used Scikit-learn API to build a univariate and multivariate linear regression model to test our prediction accuracy.
+Used Scikit-learn library to build a univariate and multivariate linear regression model to test our prediction accuracy.
 Used NumPy, Seaborn, Matplotlib to clean, organise, display our data.

 # Background